explaingit

 Prompt 1

-How do I set up Symphony to monitor my Linear board and spawn AI agents for each task?
+I want to set up Symphony to watch my Linear board and spawn coding agents for new tickets, walk me through the integration steps using the Elixir reference implementation.

 Prompt 2